Weathering – What It Is, The Different Types, And How It Relates To Erosion

-Extended exposure to the elements of weather and climate has major effects on the physical environment.
+Our physical environment is heavily impacted by extended exposure to the elements of weather and climate.
 This is known as weathering.
-We examine what weathering is as well as its impact on the environment.
+We examine this phenomenon, and its impact on the environment.

-Weathering is the slow and systematic breakdown of stone, soil, and vegetation like wood as a result of contact with elements in the atmosphere, such as rain, heat, cold, and wind.
+Weathering is defined as the slow and systematic breakdown of stone, soil, and vegetation like wood caused by contact with elements in the atmosphere, such as rain, heat, cold, and wind.
 Weathering also directly impacts artificial or human-made objects and even the human body, specifically the skin.

 It slowly takes place on a daily basis and probably right in front of your eyes without you even being aware of it.
 Weathering is a slow but persistent process, which can result in irreversible damage to both your bodies and the environment.